FredHutch/RWellstone_FSHD_muscle_biopsy/README.md

 # RWellstone_FSHD_muscle_biopsy

 This repository was made to support the transparency and reproducibility of our computational analysis for the manuscript [Longitudinal measures of RNA expression and disease activity in FSHD muscle biopsies](https://doi.org/10.1093/hmg/ddaa031), published in Jan.
-2020 by _Human Molecure Genetic_ (HMG).
-It has two major branches: the master branch is a starndard R package containing RData (`../data/*.rda`) files, scripts (`../inst/scripts/*.R`) used for the manuscript, and R markdown files (`../inst/gitbook/*.Rmd`) that makes the gitbook, the narratives and codes that back up our discision on our the analysis; the _gh-pages_ branch hosts the [gitbook](https://fredhutch.github.io/RWellstone_FSHD_muscle_biopsy).
+2020 by _Human Molecular Genetic_ (HMG).
+It has two major branches: the master branch is a standard R package containing RData (`../data/*.rda`) files, scripts (`../inst/scripts/*.R`) used for the manuscript, and R markdown files (`../inst/gitbook/*.Rmd`) that makes the gitbook, the narratives and codes that back up our discussion on our the analysis; the _gh-pages_ branch hosts the [gitbook](https://fredhutch.github.io/RWellstone_FSHD_muscle_biopsy).

 As a standard R experimental data package, __RWEllstone_FSHD_muscle_biopsy__ master branch consists with `/data`, and `/inst` folders and `DESCRIPTION` file.
-The `/data` folder contains many instances built upon the and _R_ and _Bioconductor_ platform, especially the DESeq2's RNA-seq count contaniner, `DESeqDataSet`, as listed below.
+The `/data` folder contains many instances built upon the and _R_ and _Bioconductor_ platform, especially the DESeq2's RNA-seq count container, `DESeqDataSet`, as listed below.
 The histopathology scores and MRI signals are stored in `mri_pathology.rda`.

 The major Bioinformatics analysis is performed by using Bioconductor _DESeq_ and _goseq_ packages, and visualization by the R _ggplot2_ packages.